3 Key Changes to California’s PTE Tax Election Under SB 132

 The Outlook for California’s PTE Regime

-SB 132 marks a significant improvement to California’s PTE tax regime.
-It adds flexibility for taxpayers, mitigates harsh prepayment penalties, and extends the federal SALT workaround window through 2031—assuming no federal repeal.
+SB 132 meaningfully improves California’s PTE tax regime.
+It adds flexibility for taxpayers, mitigates harsh prepayment penalties, and extends the federal SALT workaround window through 2030, assuming no federal repeal.
 California business owners should start evaluating 2026 eligibility and prepayment strategy now to ensure they remain positioned to benefit.

 If you’re unsure how these changes affect your business or if you need help planning for 2026, speak with a qualified California corporate tax attorney to evaluate your options and ensure compliance with both state and federal law.